11. Gifts, vocation and work

 11.4 Discussion questions (use with 11.5):

-How do you see you present or likely future work serving others?
+How do you see your present or likely future work serving others?

 How do you understand economic wealth creation and the Christian role in it?